 - red meat (enjoy in limited quantities only)

-On the flipside, some supplements can be harmful to your heart health.
+On the flip side, some supplements can be harmful to your heart health.
 Beta-carotene is one example.
-This form of vitamin A has been shown to increase the chances of having another heart attack, according to the National Health Service (NHS).
+This form of vitamin A has been shown to increase your chances of having another heart attack.

 Be sure to talk to your doctor before taking any supplements.
-They can advise you on which ones are safe for you to take.
+They can advise you about which ones are safe for you to take.